9 Wild Ways to Love Winter in Colorado

 Colorado’s pimped-out winter backdrops are even more impressive from the back of a friendly steed.
 Get in touch with your inner cowgirl or cowboy (we know he or she is in there) at a variety of ranches throughout the state.
 Saddleback Ranch in Steamboat Springs offers trail rides through snow-dusted forests and over peaceful hills to lovely views of lumpy-topped Sleeping Giant and 10,570-foot Mount Werner.

 Sombrero Stables’ horseback rides near Estes Park lead to sights of the Rocky Mountains heightened by swirling snowflakes.
 We also love 4 Eagle Ranch in Wolcott (about 20 miles from Vail), where horseback treks include a trot through snow-packed hay and alfalfa fields, along Muddy Creek and up to a scenic mesa’s summit to see the Sawatch Range dressed in white.
-More about horseback riding
+Get more info about horseback riding

 9. Giant Snowmobile Tours

-Like the snowmobile’s tamer, crowd-pleasing uncle, the Snowfari vehicles at Purgatory Resort’s Snowmobile Adventures are basically giant snow chariots that seat nearly a dozen passengers.
 Embark on a tour of the Durango area’s prettiest cold-weather scenes and sip a steamy cup of cocoa with your posse in hut at 12,000 feet.
+Purgatory Resort’s Snowmobile Adventures. hosts snowmobile tours all winter long; drivers must be at least 16 years old.

-Or if you prefer to be in the driver’s seat, the outfitter also boasts two- to four-hour guided forays in the San Juan Mountains with more than 75 miles of trails and 35,000 acres of terrain to choose from, including open meadows, old mine sites, stagecoach trails and high mountain passes.
+The outfitter also boasts two- to four-hour guided forays in the San Juan Mountains with more than 75 miles of trails and 35,000 acres of terrain to choose from, including open meadows, old mine sites, stagecoach trails and high mountain passes.
 Helmets are provided, but you’ll have to bring your own courage.
-More snowmobiling ideas
+Explore more snowmobiling ideas

 Explore Colorado State Parks that are perfect for winter